-We are a leading global manufacturer of solar wafers and producer of solar power products based in China.
-Capitalizing on proprietary technologies, economies of scale, low cost production capabilities, technical innovations and know-how, we leverage our in-house polysilicon, solar cell and solar module manufacturing capabilities to provide our customers with high quality, cost competitive solar power products and processing services.
-We provide high quality solar power products to a global network of suppliers and customers which includes leading global manufacturers of solar cells and modules and users of solar modules.
-We have also developed a downstream platform to strengthen our relationships with our customers and gain access to the end-user market.
+We are a leading global brand and technology provider as well as a manufacturer of solar power products based in China.
+Capitalizing on our proprietary technologies, economies of scale, low cost production capabilities, technical innovations and know-how and leveraging our in-house polysilicon, wafer and module manufacturing capabilities, we provide our customers with high quality, cost competitive solar power products and processing services.
+We provide high quality solar power products to a global network of suppliers and customers, which includes leading global manufacturers of solar cells and modules and distributors, installers and end users of solar modules.